textadventures/quest/docs/independent_npcs.md

 _NOTE:_ This page builds on the page about [patrolling NPCs](patrolling_npcs.html), and you should read that first.
 In particular, you should add a turn script to your game as described on that page (note that the script is updated in the pausing section) and a `PrintIfHere` function.

-_NOTE:_ For desktop users there is a library available that adds the turn script and all the functions to your game.
+_NOTE:_ For desktop users there is a library available that adds the turn script and all the functions to your game, and is discussed more at the end.

 We have already discussed how to have an NPC explore or patrol, but perhaps you want your NPC to follow a series of actions.
 How would you do that?

-The first step is to consider how those steps will be incorporated into the game.
-What we will do is have each step defined by a string in a list.
+The first step is to consider how the NPC's itinerary will be incorporated into the game.
+What we will do is have each action defined by a string in a list.
 You might set it up like this on the initialisation script for the NPC:

 ```
 this.actions = NewStringList()